mozilla-services/qdo/docs/config.rst

     officially signed ones.

 context
-    The resource specification for a Python job context.
-For example:
+    The :term:`resource specification` for a Python job context (manager).
-    `qdo.worker:dict_context`
+    For example: `qdo.worker:dict_context`

 job
-    The resource specification for the Python job function.
-For example:
+    The :term:`resource specification` for the Python job function.
+For
-    `qdo.testing:example_job`
+    example: `qdo.testing:example_job`

 [queuey]
 --------